boygioykaskyriakos/dixon-q-test/README.md

 # Dixon Q-Test
 Read more [here.](https://www.statisticshowto.com/dixons-q-test/)
 ## Arguments:
-data = A ordered or unordered list of data points (int or float). left = Q-test of minimum value in the ordered list if True. right = Q-test of maximum value in the ordered list if True. q_dict = A dictionary of Q-values for a given confidence level, where the dict. keys are sample sizes N, and the associated values are the corresponding critical Q values.
+data = An ordered or unordered list of data points (int or float). left = Q-test of minimum value in the ordered list if True. right = Q-test of maximum value in the ordered list if True. q_dict = A dictionary of Q-values for a given confidence level, where the dict. keys are sample sizes N, and the associated values are the corresponding critical Q values.
 E.g., {3: 0.97, 4: 0.829, 5: 0.71, 6: 0.625, ...} (Tables are provided, look [here](https://chem.libretexts.org/Bookshelves/Ancillary_Materials/Reference/Reference_Tables/Analytic_References/Appendix_06%3A_Critical_Values_for_Dixon%E2%80%99s_Q-Test) for details).